igloo-project/igloo-doc/source/howtos/Querying.md

 Some full implementations already exist in OWSI-Core (most notably for `fr.openwide.core.jpa.more.business.generic.query.ISimpleGenericListItemSearchQuery<T, S>`).

 The following assumes that Lucene field have already been defined on your entities.
-If not, see [[Hibernate Search & Lucene]].
+If not, see [Hibernate Search & Lucene](Hibernate-Search-&-Lucene.html).

 ##### Simple match